freechipsproject/chisel-lang-governance/constitution.md

 Voting can only proceed if a quorum of 2/3 of all TAC members is established.
 An abstained vote counts towards quorum but not towards determining whether a motion passes or fails.
 Voting rules and procedure is enforced by the TAC Chair.
 ### Administrator
-Consists of one lead and any number of additional administrators who direct a given project and report progress to the TAC
+Consists of one lead and any number of additional administrators who direct a given project and report progress to the TAC.
 They have the responsibility to represent the user community’s diverse set of interests.